BASTAcode/BASTA/README.md

 ## Before you begin

+*Please follow the repository here on GitHub to get notifications on new
+releases: Click "Watch" then "Custom" and tick "Releases.*

 Please have a look at [our documentation](https://basta.readthedocs.io/en/latest/index.html#).

 There we have written a guide [guide to installing